-Basically, our mind will do what we tell it to, when we have taken the time and made the effort to train and learn how to use it, it becomes much better.
+Basically, our mind will do what we tell it to when we have taken the time and made an effort to train and learn how to use it, it becomes much better.

-A TS is often used in therapy, or on ourselves to come up with answers or possibilities that we are currently not aware of, while we are in our current state.
+A Transderivational Search is often used in therapy, or on ourselves to come up with answers or possibilities that we are currently not aware of, while we are in our current state.
 It allows our minds to search for answers, to go through all our memories, past, present and future and search for an answer.

 It is almost like a Google search bar on your computer.
-You tap in what you are interested in and then Google searches the internet for information about your search, and presents you with pages you may find interesting or have the answer to your question.
+You tap in what you are interested in, and then Google searches the internet for information about your search and presents you with pages you may find interesting or have the answer to your question.

 I get 29,8000,000 possible pages.

-If I enter: "pilot who can help with fear of flying warwickshire".
+If I enter: "pilot who can help with fear of flying Warwickshire".

-As with Google the more specific you are the closer the pages it shows you will be to what you are looking for.
-The same goes for "transderivational searches" we do with our clients or when "playing with ourselves"
+As with Google, the more specific you are the closer the pages it shows you will be to what you are looking for.
+The same goes for "transderivational searches" we do with our clients or when "playing with ourselves."

 When using EFT, NLP or hypnosis with ourselves or a client, the more specific they are, the closer the answers will be for them.
 It is OK to start out with global TS as we can refine the search as we re-calibrate, and sometimes you can find what you are looking for on your first search.

 Something to watch out for, in yourself or others are "negative or habitual transderivational searches".
 Most people have little idea how to direct their minds, we are in a similar position to the general public back in the 70's and computers.
 Most people had no idea.
-Now most know how to find their way round and use a PC or if they are switched on a Mac, some can use both.
+Now, most know how to find their way around and use a PC or if they are switched on a Mac, some can use both.